riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 Q35.
 Write a query that returns for each customer all orders placed on the customer’s last activity day.\
 Q36.
 Write a query that returns customers who placed orders in 1997 but not in 1998.\
 Q37.
 Write a query that returns customers who ordered product 12.\
 Q38.
-List two most expensive Dairy Products for each supplier
+List two most expensive Dairy Products for each supplier.\
+Q39.
+Find average waiting time in terms of day between two consecutive orders for each employee.